Phylloporus rhodoxanthus: Similar species

 In North America, the species can be confused with: P. leucomycelinus, distinguished by the presence of white mycelium at the base of its stem; P. arenicola, associated with pines in western North America; P. boletinoides, present in southern North America and having a subporoid, olive-yellow hymenium; and P. foliiporus, also present in southern North America and microscopically distinguished by the presence of cystidia.

-Habitat and distribution
+Distribution and ecology

 The fruit bodies grow on the ground singly or in small groups in deciduous forests of oak and beech.
 The species has a wide distribution in North America, where it fruits from July to October, and has also been reported from Belize.
 The name was formerly applied to Phylloporus species from Asia (China, India, and Taiwan), Australia, and Europe, but more recent research has shown that these non-American records refer to different species.

+Adults of the pleasing fungus beetle Tritoma biguttata affinis have been recorded from this mushroom, but it does not seem to be a regular food source for them.

 Uses

 The fruit bodies are edible and considered good by some.
 The flavor has been described as "tender and nutty", and drying the fruit bodies first enhances the flavor.
 Suitable culinary uses include sauteing, adding to sauces or stuffings, or raw as a colorful garnish.
 They are also used by hobbyists to make mushroom dyes of beige, greenish beige, or gold colors, depending on the mordant used.